-- Installation Requirements for ODBC and LDAP Review these topics to install Open Database Connectivity (ODBC) and Lightweight Directory Access Protocol (LDAP). - Installation Requirements for Programming Environments Review the following section to install programming environments: - Installation Requirements for Web Browsers Web browsers are required only if you intend to use Oracle Enterprise Manager Database Express and Oracle Enterprise Manager Cloud Control.
+- Installation Requirements for ODBC and LDAP Review these topics to install Open Database Connectivity (ODBC) and Lightweight Directory Access Protocol (LDAP). - Installation Requirements for Programming Environments for HP-UX Itanium Systems Ensure that your system meets the requirements for the programming environment you want to configure. - Installation Requirements for Web Browsers Web browsers are required only if you intend to use Oracle Enterprise Manager Database Express and Oracle Enterprise Manager Cloud Control.
 Web browsers must support JavaScript, and the HTML 4.0 and CSS 1.0 standards.